datastaxdevs/workshop-IOS-Swift-Astra/README.md

 If you are new to the Document API, [click here](https://github.com/datastaxdevs/workshop-IOS-Swift-Astra#intro-to-document-api).

 ## Prerequisites:
-1. [Download XCode](
+1. [Download Xcode](
 https://developer.apple.com/xcode/).
-The XCode version for this application is version 13.4.1.
+The Xcode version for this application is version 13.4.1.
 It will take a while to download.
 While this is happening, move on to the next step.
 2. [Create an Astra database account:](https://auth.cloud.datastax.com/auth/realms/CloudUsers/login-actions/registration?client_id=auth-proxy&tab_id=sbXNIWyPYDw&redirect_uri=https://astra.datastax.com/welcome)
 ![](READMEPictures/Screen%20Shot%202022-07-13%20at%2011.08.20%20AM.png)